 The reformers were arrested after the Wuxu Coup.
 On 28 September 1898, the “Six Gentlemen” of the Hundred Days Reform were beheaded.
 From left to right, top row: Tan Sitong (譚嗣同), Yang Rui (楊銳), Lin Xu (林旭); from left to right, bottom row: Yang Shenxiu (楊深秀), Kang Guangren (康廣仁), Liu Guangdi (劉光第).

 Kang Youwei and Liang Qichao were able to flee the country with the help from Britain and Japan.
-In 1899, they established the Society to Protect the Emperor (保救大清皇帝會) in Canada.
+In 1899, they established the Chinese Empire Reform Association (保救大清皇帝會) in Canada.
 It was led by Kang and supported by some of the overseas Chinese there.
 The primary objective of the Society was to free Emperor Guangxu and push for constitutionalism.
 In its early days, the Society’s efforts were mainly directed against Cixi and Ronglu; later, it came to oppose the revolutionary movement that sought to overthrow the Qing dynasty.
 Pictured are its members in Canada.

 After the Wuxu Coup, some in the Reformist Camp despaired of reforming Qing China and resorted to armed resistance.
 Tang Caichang (唐才常), a reformer who was Tan Sitong’s old classmate and hometown friend, organised the Independence Army (自立軍) to overthrow the Qing government.
 He and 11 other rebels were executed after the uprising failed.
 This ended the last stand of the Reformist Camp.
 Pictured is a photo of Tang and a sculpture of him bound on his way to the execution ground.
 By crushing the very reform that was its last lifeline, Qing China sabotaged the only chance to save itself.